 There are doctors and clinics that you can go to that specialise in sexual health and young people.
 They are free, confidential, and offer a variety of services.

 SHINE SA has a free sexual healthline, counselling, and medical services.
-Clinic 275 offers free and confidential testing, diagnosis and treatment of sexually transmitted infections (no appointments necessary and no Medicare card needed).
+Adelaide Sexual Health Centre offers free and confidential services for young people.
+This includes testing, diagnosis and treatment of sexually transmitted infections.

 Check out their websites for more details.